-How to Pay Down Your Student Loan Debt
+How I Paid Down My Student Loan Debt

 I have made almost every financial mistake that new physicians should avoid, including going into forbearance and deferment, buying the doctor house and car, not living on a budget, and not prioritizing paying down student loan debt.
 To be clear, I had significant debt—similar to that of the average graduating medical school student in the US today.
 Yet at some point, I was able to turn the ship around and pay off my student loans.
 I only wish I had figured it out sooner.